piers-sinclair/pierssinclair.github.io/_posts/2021-08-18-Localisation-part-1-the-front-end.md

 # Adding a language dropdown

 To make switching language easy, I implemented a dropdown component using Ant Design.
 It displays the current language in the dropdown, changing according to what the user has chosen.
+When the dropdown is clicked, all languages are displayed without a translation to make it easier for people to navigate when they have clicked on a language they don't understand.

 #### /ClientApp/src/components/LanguageDropDown.tsx
 ```javascript